Shop Subscribe

 Dissection Education: From the Nitty-Gritty to the Big Picture

 Whether it’s accomplished using a preserved specimen, a 3-D model, or a computer-based virtual dissection, hands-on investigation of an animal’s anatomy can anchor a wide variety of biology and zoology lessons.
-After all, considering how an animal is put together—from the contour of its limbs and the length of its tail to the relative proportions of its inner organs—weaves together concepts of taxonomy, physiology, and ecology.
+A student can examine everything from the contour of its limbs and the length of its tail to the relative proportions of its inner organs.
+Considering how an animal is put together weaves together concepts of taxonomy, physiology, and ecology.

 Anytime we can emphasize how scientific disciplines overlap and inform one another, and anytime we can emphasize the link between fine-focus concepts and big-picture ideas, we’re succeeding at being science educators.
-A dissection lab—revealing nuggets of the mysterious inner workings of an organism, and suggesting the parallels between creatures as seemingly disparate as a crayfish and a human being—sets the stage for driving home some of those important connections in the classroom.
+A dissection lab reveals nuggets of the mysterious inner workings of an organism.
+It suggests the parallels between creatures as seemingly disparate as a crayfish and a human being.
+This sets the stage for driving home some of those important connections in the classroom.

-Check out the full inventory of dissection supplies at Frey Scientific’s website.
+Check out our full inventory of dissection supplies from Frey Scientific!

 Frey Choice Preserved Grass Frogs, Double Injected